PurpleKingdomGames/indigo-website/website/blog/2021-08-17-roguelike-post-mortem.md

 There are two problems with not using Python.

 The first is simply distilling the tutorial parts into the intended deliverables.
 The tutorials are written for Python developers, and they have a lovely conversational style, building a narrative as they go along.
 The authors take great care to go over code from previous chapters - refactoring code to be ready for the next section.
-Of course, if you're not a Python developer the result in places, is _a lot_ of text / code to sift through to find the information you need.
+Of course, if you're not a Python developer then the result is - in places - _a lot_ of text / code to sift through to find the information you need.
 Luckily, the screenshots the authors included were a massive help.
 In the chapter on saving and loading I basically just looked at the screenshots and reverse engineered suitable requirements.
 This was because most of the tutorial chapter was involved in disk IO while my solution ran in a browser, and is side effect free!

 The second problem is the lack of ready-made tooling.